Key Takeaway

 Q: How does this decision affect patients who unknowingly used fraudulent insurance?

 A: Patients who were genuinely unaware of insurance fraud may still receive necessary medical care, but the payment mechanisms may become complicated.
-Healthcare providers should work with qualified legal counsel to navigate these complex situations while ensuring patient care continues.
+Healthcare providers should work with qualified legal counsel to address these complex situations while ensuring patient care continues.

 Moving Forward: Best Practices for Long Island and NYC Practices